General Info. Unit Images Screen shots Manuals Software News Letters Programming Info. Emulators

 With the Keyboard attached the 1k in the MP 1000 effectively becomes video ram.

-Or view the You-Tube version
+Demo.mpeg 77.8MBOr view the HTML5/You-Tube version

 APF uses the same Motorola MC-6847 VDG as the TRS-80 COCO, Dragon computer, and NEC TREK.
 But does so in a different way.